Current Developments in Labor and Employment Law

-This course has been approved by the Supreme Court of Ohio Commission on Continuing Legal Education for 5.00 total CLE hours, with 1.00 of attorney professional conduct instruction.
+This course has been submitted to the Supreme Court of Ohio Commission on Continuing Legal Education for 6.00 total CLE hours, with 1.00 of attorney professional conduct instruction.
+Pending Approval.

 About the Labor & Employment Law Association The purpose of the Labor and Employment Law Association is to keep Capital University Law School student members advised of developments in labor and employment law.
 To achieve its mission, the Association hosts panel discussions with prominent labor and employment law attorneys from law firms, public agencies, and corporations.